EnglishFrench

 So, how much does the repatriation process cost?
 Well, if you choose to use a repatriation service provider, it may cost a little more than if you handled it on your own.
 But, even then, there are still costs associated with the transport of the remains.

-The advantage of working with a repatriation services provider is that you’re only paying once.
-Everything that needs to be done, shipping, transportation, the legal process, etc. are all included in the price for their services.
+The advantage of working with a repatriation services provider is that you pay once.
+Everything that needs to be done, including shipping, transportation, the legal process, etc., is included in the price for their services.

 If you decide to coordinate the repatriation of a loved one on your own, you’ll be responsible for paying for each step of the process individually.
 There may also be costs associated with all of the government correspondence.

-One of the biggest factors affecting the cost would be the location of your home country.
-Repatriation rates from the U.S. vary based upon which country the remains are going to.
+One of the biggest factors affecting the cost is the location of your home country.
+Repatriation rates from the U.S. vary depending on which country the remains are going to.

 For example, repatriation of a body from the U.S. to Kenya can cost anywhere from $6,000 to $10,000.
-However, this price may be different if the body is going to another location besides Africa.
+However, this price may differ if the body goes to another location besides Africa.

 It’s important to do your research to find out how much repatriation to your specific home country will cost.